imiev-battery-upgrade/imiev-battery-upgrade/module_rebuild.md

 ### CMU and Battery Removal

-9. Remove the 4 screws attaching the CMU daughter board to the batteries.
+1. Remove the 4 screws attaching the CMU daughter board to the batteries.

-    > **Warning**
+    > [!WARNING]
     > The circuit board is delicate.
 By comparison, the batteries have great mass.
 The reason for removing the screws now is so that any movement/shiftage of the batteries during disassembly doesn't result in a force that is transferred to and breaks the circuit board.

     1. [![](module_rebuild.assets/daughter_board_screws_removing.jpg)](https://5by9.net/prune_batteries/photos/orig/daughter_board_screws_removing.jpg)